sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Features/_index.md

 **Notes:**

-*   **PyLint**:PyLint is provided by logilab, and does code-analysis in python programs.
+* **PyLint**: PyLint is provided by logilab, and does code-analysis in python programs.
 It is called when a file is saved.
 It is written in python itself and called as an external program.

-Many other features provided by Eclipse itself are not added to the list, but are available either in the Eclipse platform or in other third-party plugins.
-Below is a 'quick-list' of 'reccommendations' that may be worth mentioning...
+Many other features provided by Eclipse itself are not added to the list but are available either in the Eclipse platform or in other third-party plugins.
+Below is a 'quick-list' of 'recommendations' that may be worth mentioning...

-Plug-in features / reccomendations
+Plug-in features / recommendations

 Plug-in